sidmulajkar/sidsblog/sidmulajkar/content/posts/how-harden-linux-server.md

 save the fingerprint of the server for further use by typing **yes**, and change the **ip address** according to the server address

-###  If you wanted to use this for internal server rather than hosting a server outside then we can simply send the copy of the ssh from the local machine to sever.
+###### If you wanted to use this for internal server rather than hosting a server outside then we can simply send the copy of the ssh from the local machine to server.

 ```
 ssh-copy-id -i /home/sid/.ssh/rasp.pub user@123.567.344.115